Dr. Margriet Theron, President

 Worked in Saudi Arabia for 24 Years

-Emire is the past elected President for Student Pulse now the Manager for Student Pulse.
+Emire is the past elected President for Student Pulse and the Manager for Student Pulse.
 Emire is tanagta whenua from Rotorua and Te Puke.
 She has a strong passion for supporting migrants and people of various cultures.
 Emire has worked in various service roles including administration.

 Emire involvement in the community is member of Rotorua Multicultural Council, revert Muslim now 12 years, Maori Land Trustee in three Maori Land Trusts, graduated with a Bachelor Degree in Applied Business Management.
 Student Pulse is a member of Tauranga Multicultural Council, joint member with Rotorua Multicultural Council, Rotorua Rotary North Club.